The following list contains workshops dealing with Organic Computing

 SISSY Workshop 2014: https://www.informatik.uni-augsburg.de/de/lehrstuehle/oc/Veranstaltungen/SISSY14/

-SAOS – Workshop on Self-optimisation in Autonomic and Organic Computing Systems
+SAOS – Workshop Series on Autonomously Learning and Optimising Systems

 Initiatives such as Autonomic Computing (AC) and Organic Computing (OC) are based on the insight that we are increasingly surrounded by large collections of autonomous systems, which are equipped with sensors and actuators, aware of their environment, communicating freely, and organising themselves in order to perform the required actions and services.
 The presence of networks of intelligent systems in our environment opens fascinating application areas but, at the same time, bears the problem of their controllability.